Romixery/SwiftStomp/README.md

 ## Installation

+### CocoaPods
 SwiftStomp is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod 'SwiftStomp'
 ```
+### Swift Package Manager
+From Xcode 11, you can use [Swift Package Manager](https://swift.org/package-manager/) to add SwiftStomp to your project.

+1. Select File > Swift Packages > Add Package Dependency.
+Enter `https://github.com/Romixery/SwiftStomp.git` in the "Choose Package Repository" dialog.
+2. In the next page, specify the version resolving rule as "Up to Next Major" with "1.0.4" as its earliest version.
+3. After Xcode checking out the source and resolving the version, you can choose the "SwiftStomp" library and add it to your app target.

 ## Author